agporto/markdown-cv/index.md

 `2019`Voje, K.L., Di Martino, E. and __A.
 Porto__.
 2019.
 Revisiting a landmark study-system: no evidence for punctuated equilibrium in _Metrarabdotos_. _The American Naturalist_ (Minor revision).

 ### Published
 `2019` Machado, F., Hubbe, A., Melo, D., __Porto, A.__ and G. Marroig.
 2019.
-Measuring the magnitude of morphological integration: the effect of differences in morphometric representations and the inclusion of size. _Evolution_ (Minor revision).
+Measuring the magnitude of morphological integration: the effect of differences in morphometric representations and the inclusion of size. _Evolution_ (Early View).

 `2018` __Porto, A.__ 2018.
 Variational Approaches to Evolvability: Short-and Long-Term Perspectives. _Evolutionary Developmental Biology: A Reference Guide_, Springer, 1-14.